ronen-aniti-projects/Dynamic-Obstacle-Detector/README.md

 ![Result3](docs/result3.png)

 ## The Conclusion
-* In conclusion, we have validated a well-established conceptual framework for dynamic obstacle detection–one that centers on operating on the direct comparison between computed, apparent dense optical flow and a RANSAC-fitted affine transformation summarizing the “gist” of this dense flow field.
-That being said, while our results have been intriguing, a truly robust, practical rendition–immune to changes in scene and free from guess and check hard-coded parameter settings–would require additional time researching and understanding more of what’s already been achieved in the literature and in industry.
+* In conclusion, we have validated a well-established conceptual framework for dynamic obstacle detection—one that centers on operating on the direct comparison between computed, apparent dense optical flow and a RANSAC-fitted affine transformation summarizing the “gist” of this dense flow field.
+That being said, while our results have been intriguing, a truly robust, practical rendition—immune to changes in scene and free from guess and check hard-coded parameter settings—would require additional time researching and understanding more of what’s already been achieved in the literature and in industry.

 ## The Test-It-Yourself Instructions